Next On-Line Assessment: Friday 26 April

 Why register your residents for the OLA/HOLA?

 The OLA/HOLA was designed to help anaesthetists identify areas where their knowledge needs improving and updating.
 Directors of Training, consultants and trainees at different stages of training currently use the OLA/HOLA for various purposes: examination preparation, regular self-assessment, formal examination and help for revalidation.
 The objective will vary depending on the user.

 The OLA/HOLA and EDAIC Part I Examination use the same marking system and are similar in content and structure.
 Candidates preparing for the EDAIC Part I, or a comparable examination, can therefore use the OLA/HOLA to identify areas that require further study.
 The ESAIC does not set a pass mark for the OLA/HOLA but does provide the Part I pass marks of previous years to candidates for reference.
-In the countries where the OLA is mandatory, the pass marks are set by the relevant National authority.
+In countries where the OLA is mandatory, the relevant National authority sets the pass marks.

 Individuals may use the OLA/HOLA to regularly evaluate their progress, either using their own performance at previous OLA/HOLA as a benchmark or by comparing their current scores with the average scores of their peers in the different subjects.
 Directors of Training wishing to evaluate the training needs and performance of a group of individuals can use the assessment as a supporting tool.

 Finally, the OLA/HOLA may become an important tool for senior colleagues interested in using their individual OLA/HOLA result reports as part of their evidence for revalidation.